Interality21/CartDemo/README.md

 ![Interality Workflow - Step 2](https://user-images.githubusercontent.com/69627223/185727087-af3b1ac0-3fe6-422e-872d-af78359551c9.jpeg)

 3. Fill in all the fields and hit submit to create your product.
-(Make sure to add uid (unique id) of your product that is same across your platform, it will be required to identify product at your application)
+Make sure to add uid (unique id) of your product that is same across your platform, it will be required to identify product at your application.

 ![Interality Workflow - Step 3 (1)](https://user-images.githubusercontent.com/69627223/185727193-66e5658a-2192-4be0-ac5d-d360d3be0752.jpeg)